xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

 ## Case 2: Vector of names

-In the second case, names are specified as character vectors or scalars. `Y` must be either:
+Names are specified as character vectors or scalars. `Y` must be either:

 * a single name.
 In this case, the result `R` is the value of that name in the source namespace.
 * a single enclosed name.
 In this case, the result `R` is also the value of the name, but enclosed.
-* a single enclosed name-value pair, which is a two-element vector consisting of a name an a fallback value for that name.
+* a single enclosed name-value pair, which is a two-element vector consisting of a character vector name and a fallback value for that name.
 In this case, the result `R` is the value of the name, or the fallback value in case the name has nameclass 0.
 * a nested vector where each item is either a name, or a name value pair.
 In this case, the result `R` is a vector with the same length as `Y`, with the values from the corresponding names, or fallback values.

 <h3 class="example">Examples</h3>